Health of mothers and babies

-The health of both mothers and babies can have important lifelong implications.
+Health and wellbeing during the perinatal period can have lifelong implications for mothers and babies.
 Maternal demographics, such as maternal age and country of birth, can impact on maternal and perinatal health.
 Maintaining a healthy lifestyle during pregnancy and attending routine antenatal care contributes to better outcomes for both mother and baby.
 The health of a baby at birth is a key determinant of their health and wellbeing throughout life, for example the gestational age of a baby, and their birthweight, have important implications for their health, with poorer outcomes generally reported for those born early and with a birthweight below 2,500 grams.

 Detailed information on mothers and babies from population groups, such as Indigenous mothers and babies or those from remote areas, is available from Australia’s mothers and babies.